slatedocs/slate/source/includes/_pricing_tier.md

 > Make sure you replace <event uri> with the event uri for the event.

 > Make sure you replace <id> with the id for the pricing tier to get.

-> Make sure you replace <entity id> with the id for the entity associated to pricing tier.

-> Make sure you replace <entity type> as integer with the number for the entity associated to pricing tier.

-  -- 1 : Attendee type

 > Example of a successful (200) response: